oesmith/puffing-billy/README.md

 end
 ```

-## Separate Cache Directory for Each Test (in Cucumber)
+## Separate Cache Directory for Each Test

-If you want the cache for each test to be independent, i.e. have it's own directory where the cache files are stored, you can use a Before tag like so:
+If you want the cache for each test to be independent, i.e. have it's own directory where the cache files are stored, you can do so.

+### in Cucumber
+use a Before tag:
 ```rb
 Before('@javascript') do |scenario, block|
   Billy.configure do |c|